OpenBMB/MiniCPM-V/README.md

 ## ⚙️ Install

-1. Clone this repository and navigate to source folder
+1. Clone this repository and navigate to the source folder

 ```bash
 git clone https://github.com/OpenBMB/OmniLMM.git